Lim Guan Eng

-Lim Guan Eng (林冠英 (Lín Guānyīng, Lîm Koàn-eng); born 8 December 1960) is a Malaysian politician and accountant from the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition who has served as Member of Parliament (MP) for Bagan, Member of the Penang State Legislative Assembly (MLA) for Air Putih since March 2008 and 5th National Chairman of DAP since March 2022.
-He served as the 4th Secretary-General of DAP from September 2004 to March 2022, Minister of Finance in the PH administration under former Prime Minister Mahathir Mohamad from May 2018 until the collapse of the PH administration in February 2020, 4th Chief Minister of Penang from March 2008 to May 2018 and MP for Kota Melaka from August 1986 to November 1999.
+Lim Guan Eng (林冠英 (Lín Guānyīng, Lîm Koàn-eng); born 8 December 1960) is a Malaysian politician and accountant who served as the Minister of Finance of Malaysia from 2018 to 2020.
+A member of the Democratic Action Party (DAP), he has served as the party's second advisor since 2025.

-In 2016, Lim was charged with corruption for buying a bungalow priced at below the market value.
-After the victory of his coalition, Pakatan Harapan, in the 2018 general elections, the court discharged him from the case, amounting to an acquittal.
-On 6 August 2020, Lim Guan Eng was arrested by the Malaysian Anti-Corruption Commission, following weeks of a probe into an RM6.3 billion undersea tunnel project that was green-lit during his tenure as Penang chief minister.
-According to the commission, Lim will be charged with bribery and abuse of power relating to the undersea tunnel project, and a separate abuse of power charge for the additional unspecified case.
+Lim has served as Member of Parliament (MP) for Bagan, Member of the Penang State Legislative Assembly (MLA) for Air Putih since March 2008.
+He also served as the 4th Chief Minister of Penang from March 2008 to May 2018, MP for Kota Melaka from August 1986 to November 1999 and 4th Secretary-General of DAP from September 2004 to March 2022.

 Personal life

 Lim is the son of Lim Kit Siang, Leader of the Opposition in the Malaysian House of Representatives from 1973 to 1999 and 2004 to 2008.
 He is married to Betty Chew Gek Cheng (周玉清), who was former two-term MLA for Kota Laksamana in Malacca.
 She is the first serving assemblywoman to be married to a Chief Minister.
 They have four children.
-His younger sister Lim Hui Ying is the MP for Tanjong.
+His younger sister, Lim Hui Ying is the MP for Tanjong.

 Early education

-Lim Guan Eng attended La Salle Primary English School in Petaling Jaya, and later the Batu Pahat Montfort Primary English School.
+Lim attended La Salle Primary English School in Petaling Jaya, and later the Batu Pahat Montfort Primary English School.
 For his secondary education, he attended Batu Pahat High School and Malacca High School.
 He graduated from Monash University in Australia with a Bachelor of Economics (BEc).
 He also served as the president of MUISS (Monash University International Student Society) during his university years.